What Are the Best States to Form an LLC? (Our Top Picks!)

 These states have complex registration procedures and high filing fees.
 Additionally, these states are notorious for their high taxes and restrictive business regulations.

-If you're looking to start a business in one of these states, be sure to do your research beforehand and plan accordingly.
+To start a business in one of these states, research beforehand and plan accordingly.